-- Are the client orders received in a digital way?
+- Client orders – are they received in a digital way?

-- Are the order to suppliers submitted in a digital way?
+- Orders to suppliers – are they submitted in a digital way?

-- Are the goods to the clients delivered in digital form?
+- Goods and services to the clients – are they delivered in digital form?

 If all these four areas are digital, then the result is a highly scalable business – let’s think here on Google and Facebook.
 Usually, not all four areas are fully digital, but the areas with standardizable interactions get digitalized.
 The non-standardizable interactions will remain in manual processing.

 Let’s visualize this with one concrete example – all central Internet players are building data collections about every user – users will leave a lot of trails during the Internet browsing.
 These data collections are analyzed and clustered, which enables very low granular Internet adds targeting.

 Central Internet players will monetize aggregated user’s data, however, they don’t pay their users at all.
 Only central players are benefitting from the data.
 The more data they will have the more benefits they will have too.